 The Council is a Treaty partner with Kāi Tahu.
 The Council also has a role to advocate for our people, and the environment.
-We have advocated strongly to ensure that people camp responsibly in our region, and we will continue to do this forward.
-Our going region is special, and we'll continue to protect it.
+We have advocated strongly to ensure that people camp responsibly in our region, and we will continue to do this going forward.
+Our region is special, and we'll continue to protect it.
+SUPPORT Council has been working with local businesses, neighbouring local councils and central government agencies to provide a unified approach to manage camping.
+We'll continue to encourage and promote a shared response which supports our community, uses resources wisely and allow opportunities for visitors to give back to our communities.
+LEAD The way we work and invest in responsible camping across our region matters.
+This strategy will take into consideration our other key plans and strategies, particularly those that prioritise the climate and environment.